canonical/tdx/README.md

 1. Boot TD Guest with the provided script.

-&nbsp;&nbsp;&nbsp;&nbsp; NOTE: It is recommended that you run the script as a non-root user.
+NOTE: It is recommended that you run the script as a non-root user.
 To do this, add the current user to the `kvm` group:

 ```bash
 sudo usermod -aG kvm $USER